At the beginning of the year (2016) I sent a simple question to over 10,000 tennis players, coaches, and tennis parents:

 – Some of the tips to answer your concern can be found here (check no. 13).

-One of the interesting things you will notice a top pro player doing is playing his best when he’s under pressure.
+One of the interesting things you will notice a top pro player doing is playing their best when they’re under pressure.
 It shows us that one should not let panic take over the game.
-If we go out losing we should go out fighting.
+If we go out losing, we should go out fighting.

 52. “footwork, good drills to improve footwork”